AdobeXD/plugin-samples/guides/how-to-export-a-rendition-guide/README.md

 ```

 1. The `application#createRenditions` method accepts as an argument the `renditionSettings` data structure that we created in step #4.
 2. `createRenditions` returns a Promise.
-We log s.
+We log success to the developer console.
-3.
+3. Any errors will land in `.catch`, which we also log to the developer console.

 ### 6. Run the plugin